imcrazeegamer/Pocket-Is-Like/Assets/Scripts/README.md

 > A game where you want to be the very best but you have to think to get there

 ### To Do Now!!:
-- show projectile going from user to enemy
-- show projectile missing the enemy
-- cleanup Log and bottom hud
 - Dead Units Shouldnt attack
+- limit target to 1
+- add damage markers
+- bug#-1 ariel doesnt like my colors

 ### Goals
 - Implament NvN battles
+- Edit all monsters abilites

 ### Features?:
 - Think about what to do with empty slot exeptions